Dorcross/highfleet/README.md

 This is the current wip of this mod, as of yet only the guns are present in a "mostly finished", but unbalanced state.
+There is also a page on the Fractal Softworks forums: https://fractalsoftworks.com/forum/index.php?topic=30637.0